 Let us take a country with a long history - say England.
 Suppose you tell an English person that in the thirteenth century there was a two-year, nation-wide craze for French wine, or a rash of serial murders, or a drastic shortage of horseshoes.
 And suppose that the event you describe is absent from all the history books, and no one remembers it.
 Could that English person believe your story?

 I think so.
 The reasoning will be the same as before: “The event you describe is relatively unimportant.
 Events like that are usually not recorded, and usually forgotten.
 You are describing history from seven centuries ago.
 The fact that we have no record or memory does not mean it did not happen.”
 [Of course, he will want to know how you alone are in possession of this information.]
-These are examples of national forgettables.
+These are examples of events that are often forgotten.

-By contrast, suppose you tell the English person that in the thirteenth century England conquered and ruled all of Europe for fifty years, or that they endured a plague which wiped out 50% of the population in five years, or that they made a national pilgrimage to Rome in which 70% of the population participated, or that up until that time English people all spoke Hebrew and then suddenly switched to (Old) English.
-And suppose that the event which you describe is absent from all the history books and no one remembers it.
+By contrast, suppose you tell the English person that in the thirteenth century England conquered and ruled all of Europe for fifty years, or that they endured a plague which wiped out 50% of the population in five years.
+And suppose that the event that you describe is absent from all the history books and no one remembers it.
 Could the English person believe your story?

 Of course, if you can explain why the memory was lost, the story may still be accepted.
 Here it is much harder to imagine conditions that would wipe out the memory of an entire nation.
 But perhaps a very drastic and extended war, or a very systematic, long-term governmental effort to falsify historical records could have that effect.
 If so, then perhaps your story will be accepted.
 [Of course, if you just say that the national memory was lost for these reasons, that will not be enough.
 You need to show that the explanation is true.]
 But without such an explanation it will not be believed.

 The same moral applies here to the would-be deceiver.
-If he wants to deceive a nation that an event occurred in its history, he must choose a national forgettable.
-If he chooses a national unforgettable, he will fail to convince them.
+If he wants to deceive a nation that an event occurred in its history, he must choose a national event that would be easy to forget.
+If he does not do so, he will fail to convince them.
 He will fail because they know that if the event had happened they would have records of it.
 Since they do not have records, it could not have happened.

 Now, finally, let us apply this reasoning to the revelation at Sinai.